b701k/wisecow-deployment/README.md

 This Python script analyzes a web server log file (e.g., Nginx or Apache) and provides a report of the number of 404 errors, the most requested pages, and the IP addresses with the most requests.

 ---

-### Submission Guidelines
-- **Ensure that all your files (Dockerfile, Kubernetes manifests, CI/CD pipeline config, scripts) are well-commented.**
-- **Make sure to test everything thoroughly before submission.**
-- **Push all your code and configuration to your public GitHub repository as specified.**

-If you need more help or further customization, feel free to ask!